 Building Notre Dame High School's Endowed Scholarship Fund is vital to the future of our school.
-As our student body continues to be ethnically and economically diverse and the cost of education continues to rise, the need for financial assistance will always be of concern.
+As our student body continues to be economically diverse and the cost of education continues to rise, the need for financial assistance will always be of concern.
 It is paramount to our mission to provide education to those who seek it.
 Establishing named or memorial endowed scholarships will aid Notre Dame in its efforts.

 Gifts to existing endowed scholarship funds can be made by using the online donation information below.
 A list of all scholarship funds is also available below.